-- 1. Warmly welcome all parents and children - a. by working together in partnership - b. to counteract condemnation in their lives, - c. by creating a secure environment for better learning. - 2.
-Equip parents to lead their children into worship and into following Christ in deeper ways. - 3.
-Equip volunteers to knowingly and wisely speak into children's lives in a positive and encouraging manner. - 4.
-Have children experience the profound love of Christ. - 5.
+- 1. Warmly welcome all parents and children - a. by working together in partnership - b. to counteract condemnation in their lives. - c. by creating a secure environment for better learning. - 2.
+Equip parents to lead their children and students into worship and into following Christ in deeper ways. - 3.
+Equip volunteers to knowingly and wisely speak into the lives of children, youth, and individuals with special needs in a positive and encouraging manner. - 4.
+Have children, youth, and individuals with special needs experience the profound love of Christ. - 5.
 Shape children's identities to know they are dearly loved, created with dignity and power, to extend love, mercy, and justice to the world.

-V. Children's Ministry Volunteer Screening Procedures Defined:
+V. Ministry Volunteer Screening Procedures Defined: